You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

 Driving as a learner

 You'll need to be a learner for at least 12 months before you can take a road test and graduate to the next level.
-Remember, there's no rush, take the test when you feel ready.
+Remember, there's no rush—take the test when you feel ready.

 Your learner's licence stays valid for two years.
 If you need more time, you can renew your learner's licence by re-taking and passing the knowledge test.
-If you renew your learner's licence you don't have to wait any extra time to take your road test.
+If you renew your learner's licence, you don't have to wait any extra time to take your road test.

 While you're a learner, you'll have to drive with a qualified supervisor and follow the restrictions that are printed on your licence.
+Not following these restrictions could mean that you pay a penalty or extend the time you spend in graduated licensing.
+Drive safely—don't get left behind.

 Display your L sign